 Depress 010, from the hex keypad, one character at a time.
 It will show up as Next Address.
+It is also possible to choose an address using the arrow keys.
+Up and down keys advance the address by one, left and right keys are used to jump to the next module.
+Keeping them pressed enables the scrollfunction.

 LINE SHOT TIME PFD ADDR CAL

-Direct Firine -> Next Last F: Addr ess: 010
+s Direct Firine -> Next A iddr ess: 010

-No Tab le Last F: ired:
+l No Tab le Last Fir ·ed: